 Sally-Shakti Willow wrote about her Dub-Ritual Poetry collaboration with Dolly Dollycore on her website - read it in full here

-We're looking for a fusing of forms / disciplines / practice(s), using the expansive aesthetics & influences of DUB as a starting point to create a visual remix version, D-I-Y dub style.
+We're anticipating a fusing of forms / disciplines / practice(s), using the expansive aesthetics & influences of DUB as a starting point to create visual remix versions, D-I-Y dub style.
 Experiments are encouraged.
 So is protest & dissent.
-Contributors choose a collaborator, the pair share a poem with each other and each then produce a dub version of their collaborators original.
+Contributors' choose a collaborator, the pair share a poem with each other.
+Each then produce a dub version of their collaborators original.

 Publication date: May 1st 2019

 "Let me humbly begin with the history of the Universe.
 Western science has provided us with a myth of origins in the "Big Bang" theory, which locates the beginning of all things in a primal explosion from which the stars, moons, planets, universes and even humanity are birthed.
 Because Western science's obsession with cause and effect has focused on the process of contraction and expansion in the universe (mirroring its colonial and neo/post-colonial conceits), it is the role of another kind of science to interrogate the metaphor in the term "big bang."
 Indeed, the fact that “science” in the Jamaican vernacular is synonym for “bush magic” or the occult, allows me to ground these metaphysics in the folklore of the Caribbean.
 The accompanying fact that one of the great dub producers of the 1970s was called Scientist (Overton Brown) and that the great tech-gnostic innovator Lee “Scratch” Perry surrounded himself with occult mythology and paraphernalia can be no accident."